 More Tools To Fight Inflammation

-Fulvic acid and humic acid come from the humification of organic matter in the earth.
+(Updated 11/30/21) Fulvic acid and humic acid come from the humification of organic matter in the earth.
 This substance is rich with minerals, antioxidants, electrolytes, and much more – and it has specific properties found to assist with inflammation.
 This recent study has found fulvic acid to prevent inflammatory diseases, including diabetes.
 Many other studies seem to support this finding, and after thoroughly testing it out for myself and in my practice, I agree.
-The brand that I have found to be very effective is Black Oxygen Organics (BOO).
-This powder can be used in many ways – internally in a glass of water, in a bath, or even a face mask.
-To learn more and try it for yourself, click here and scroll down to the powder.
+This is the one that I like.

 Technology that has been verified by Nicola Tesla and developed, researched, and tested for over 100 years manifests in the Tesla BioHealer.
 The science is sound, very accurate, and far reaching of its impact on the human body.
 Research done with this device has found it able to decrease inflammation, increase circulation, and reduce pain in the body – among many other benefits.
 I have personally found the Tesla Biohealer to be an important part of my family’s health, and have watched it do amazing things for my clients.
 To learn more about the Tesla Biohealer and how to try it for yourself, click here.

 TART CHERRY CONCENTRATE

 Cherries are an amazing food for reducing inflammation.
 They also have one of the highest concentrations of melatonin in nature, and protect the body against radiation.
 High in antioxidants, vitamins, and minerals, cherries are a refreshing and replenishing fruit for your body.